West Midlands Safari Park: Meet the Meerkats

 This exhibit is home to a large mob of meerkats.

 Walking with Lemurs

 This is the largest walkthrough lemur wood in the UK, with three lemur species: ring-tailed, white-fronted brown and red-bellied.

 Hippo Lakes

 A large number of lakes may be found in the amusement area.
-One of these has become home to the largest pod of hippos in the UK.
+One of these has become home to the largest pod of hippopotamuses in the UK.

-Ostriches

-Further up the bank from the Goat Walk there is a group of ostriches.
-Addax were formerly held here.